-David grew up in church and around the Bible.
-His dad forced him to read three chapters a day for years, and he won a series of Bible Quizzing competitions.
-The Bible was revered in his tradition almost as a god itself.
-This prevented him from realizing how truly weird and awesome the Bible is, and the diverse ways God speaks to us through it.
+Rev. David Schell grew up in church and around the Bible.
+As a teen, he read three chapters a day for years, and he won a series of Bible Quizzing competitions.
+The Bible was revered in his tradition in a way that prevented him from realizing until later how truly weird and awesome the Bible is, and the diverse ways God speaks to us through it.

 Pastor David is in his element when he tells obscure and interesting Bible stories and mines them for powerful, divinely-inspired meaning, or helps uncover new meaning in more familiar texts.